telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/grid.md

 ## Basic Usage

-The following example demonstrates how to define the Grid by using the Grid Html helper.
+The following example demonstrates how to define the Grid by using the Grid HtmlHelper.

 ###### Example